jorgego11/aiopslabs/docs/integration.md

 ## Connecting to the CP4WAIOps console

 Lets start by connecting to the CP4WAIOps console.
-Get the URL and login credentials from the *Lab Parameters Table*.
+Use the URL and login credentials given by your Lab coordinator.
 You will see the console home page as shown below.

 ![Home Page](./images/home-page.png "Home Page")